Creative Writing M.F.A. (Ithaca)

 The Special Committee.
 Every student selects a Special Committee who will be responsible for providing the student with a great deal of individual attention.
 The University system of Special Committees allows students to design their own courses of study within a broad framework laid down by the department, and it encourages a close working relationship between professors and students, promoting freedom and flexibility in the pursuit of the graduate degree.
 The student's Special Committee guides and supervises all academic work and assesses progress through a series of meetings with the student.

 Teaching.
 Teaching is considered an integral part of training for the profession.
 The Field requires a carefully supervised teaching experience as part of the training for the degree.
 The Department of English, in conjunction with the John S. Knight Institute for Writing in the Disciplines, offers excellent training for beginning teachers and varied and interesting teaching within the university-wide First-Year Writing Program.
 Graduate students are assigned to writing courses under such general rubrics as "Portraits of the Self," "American Literature and Culture," "The Mystery in the Story," "Shakespeare," and "Cultural Studies," among others.
 Serving as a Teaching Assistant for a lecture course taught by a member of the Department of English faculty is another way graduate students participate in the teaching of undergraduates.

 Contact InformationWebsite: https://english.cornell.edu/creative-writing-program

 - creative writing

 Dec.
 15 (Fall term admission only)

 (includes Graduate School Requirements)

 The application must be submitted online.
-Detailed requirement summaries for applicants are available for download from the graduate pages of the English Department web site.
+Detailed requirement summaries for applicants are available on the MFA in Creative Writing Program website.